Syndication

 Shareholders may clamor for promotions and coupons to ring the cash register now, but clever marketing people know that consumers retreat to what they know in uncertain times and that bodes well for top brands.

 Year after year the Business Week/Interbrand, brand equity report names Coca Cola as the #1 Brand on the planet.
 It is the brand with the most valuable brand equity – upwards of $70 million.
-Alternatively, Millward Brown, a unit of ad agency WPP, named Google the world’s top brand in its annual “Top 100 Most Powerful Brands” survey (report available here).
+Alternatively, Millward Brown, a unit of ad agency WPP, named Google the world’s top brand in its annual “Top 100 Most Powerful Brands” survey.
 Both brands are members of an exclusive club and it’s said that when Coke entered Poland, its red and white delivery trucks drew applause at traffic lights.

 Good brands provide a name or symbol that gives a product credibility and helps the consumer identify and choose the product.
 In the Global Marketing and Strategy course I teach at UCLA we discuss how and why global firms continue to spend an enormous amount of time and money to manage and defend the value of their brands.